-As established, long-term clients of Perfect Image, Springfield Centre have quarterly meetings with their Account Manager, Bob McKay, to discuss and review how their IT systems are running.
+As established, long-term clients of Perfect Image, Springfield Centre have quarterly meetings with their Account Manager to discuss and review how their IT systems are running.
 It was from one of these business reviews that concerns about the age of their on-site server was discussed, along with the support tickets that had been raised about their internet connection affecting their email.

 Angela explains that the cloud wasn’t something the company had considered as a solution, “Not specifically.
 We knew it existed, but weren’t really sure if it was for us until we spoke to Perfect Image and went through the whole process.”

 Springfield Centre’s Account Manager at Perfect Image presented the company with ideas of how to solve their issues.
 What was offered to them was a way of copying all relevant data easily onto their machines, without worrying about overwriting everybody else’s work when collaborating on the same document.
 This would also mean a secure solution to speed up emails, improve data storage and access, improve shared work and provide automated workflows that would improve efficiency and productivity.
 That was ultimately what the combination of Microsoft Office 365, SharePoint, and OneDrive for Business could offer.

 Perfect Image proposed that the company move their email to the cloud-based Office 365, all of their documents to SharePoint on Office 365, and upgrade all of their laptops to Windows 10.